Premieretie/brickWeb/SEO_MIGRATION_REPORT.md

 ## Summary

 All `.html` pages were migrated to clean, trailing-slash URLs using a folder/`index.html` structure compatible with GitHub Pages.
 Every old `.html` URL now serves a meta-refresh redirect to the new clean URL.
-Canonical tags, internal links, the sitemap, and `robots.txt` were updated to reference only clean URLs.
+Canonical tags, internal links, the sitemap, and `robots.txt` were updated to reference only clean URLs. hjuh

 ## Domain